-Thrift stores are the perfect places to find fascinating clothing.
+Thrift stores are the perfect places to find fascinating clothing on a budget.
 I find most of my favorite pieces in thrift shops and over the years I’ve developed a method for finding the treasures.

 1. Shop frequently: The key to finding amazing items hinges on the regularity of your visits, so stop in often.
 It’s a simple idea but new items arrive every day.
 The more you look, the higher the likelihood of finding something amazing.

-2. Don’t limit yourself by size: I’ve found that thrift store sections are not the best indicator of fit, especially if you’re thin.
-Items in thrift stores are coming from thousands of different brands with their own size variations.
-Not to mention older items, and pieces imported from Asia, which run small.
+2. Don’t limit yourself by size: I’ve found that thrift store sections are not the best indicator of fit.
+Items in thrift stores are coming from thousands of different brands with their own fit.
+Not to mention vintage items, and clothing from other countries, with different sizing.
 So, if you have time, give the other sections a glance, something might catch your eye.

 3. If it catches your interest try it on: